• Skip to main content

 Bright sunlight on its own can be a trigger for many people, which is yet another GREAT reason for running sunglasses or a wide-brimmed running hat.
 You can also consider wrapping a damp towel or bandana around your neck.

-Additionally, when it’s bright you being to squint and that is creating tension in your face and skull for the duration of your run.
+Additionally, when it’s bright, you begin to squint, and that is creating tension in your face and skull for the duration of your run.

 But secondarily is overheating.